-I know we missed so many spots like the Magnolia Bakery, Herban Market and Cafe, The Beaufort Inn, The Chocolate Tree, Common Ground, and so much more.
+I know we missed so many spots like the Magnolia Bakery(update, I went there!), Herban Market and Cafe, The Beaufort Inn(update, I stayed there!), The Chocolate Tree, Common Ground (update, I went there!), and so much more.
 If you’ve ever been to Beaufort and you have recommendations, leave them in the comments so I can make sure to stop the next time I’m there, which will hopefully be soon!

 We were so sad to leave Beaufort, but I know what to look forward to when returning.

 I hope this Beaufort travel guide can inspire you to explore Beaufort soon! & if you do, make sure to tag me in your photos!
-As soon as the world goes back to normal, I think it would be so fun to host girl’s trips/retreat with readers in small towns in the south.
-I just want so many of you to experience this magical place!
+As soon as the world goes back to normal, I think it would be fun to host girls’ trips/retreats with readers in small towns in the south.
+I want so many of you to experience this magical place!
 It may be something I can look into♥️

 Because I love doing giveaways on my travel guides, answer the questions in the comments below for a chance to win a little piece of my trip!
 One winner will receive 3 Homemade bags of Lowcountry Produce Granola (almond Raisin, Cranberry Pecan, Chocolate Almond) and the book The Invention of Wings (the book I finished while staying there!)